opensovereigncloud/cc-cvm-docs/cvm.md

 - applications need to be transformed since system calls are not permitted inside the enclaves (E1),
 - shared memory between process-based enclaves is not supported (E2),
 - no hardware isolation inside of enclaves to isolate an **enclave runtime** (needed to run the application inside the enclave) from the application (E3), and
 - no separate attestation of the application and the runtime (E4).
+Note that a separate attestation would help to establish trust in the runtime independent of the application.
+This is important if we use the runtime as a Sandbox, i.e., we ensure that for example only explicitly permitted communication channels can be used by the confidential app.

 CPUs provide TEEs in form of enclaves and/or CVMs.
 Enclaves can be seen as a **Confidential PVM**, i.e., an enclave isolates individual processes.
 A CVM isolates a VM from the hypervisor, i.e., the hypervisor cannot access the memory of the CVM.
 However, the guest OS running inside the CVM can access the data of all applications running inside of the CVM.